Last updated: Jan-31-2024

 Learn more: User and Group Management

 Organize assets into folders (fixed containers) and collections (virtual groupings), define user groups, and then share your folders and collections with user groups or individual users, and invite teammates to your collections, at different access permission levels.
-You can also share collections with external stakeholders by sending the a URL to a dedicated collection webpage, which is available to those with a link during an optionally specified date range.
+You can also share collections with external stakeholders by sending a URL to a dedicated collection webpage, which is available to those with a link during an optionally specified date range.

 Learn more: Folders and collections

 Dynamically manipulate images and videos using simple controls to resize and crop, apply enhancements, and add filters and effects.

 Learn more: Using the transformation editor